-Here’s a fun fact, the ancient Egyptians used wood from the papyrus plant as an early type of tampon.
+Here’s a fun fact, the ancient Egyptians used wood from the papyrus plant as an early type of tampon, but does this count as period-tech?
 Even Cleopatra had a period!
 In a lot of ways the ancient Egyptians were ahead of their time in the understanding of women’s health, they even thought menstrual blood had some medicinal properties such as curing leprosy (I said they were ahead of their time not necessarily scientifically accurate).

 Sadly in the thousands of years that followed our understanding of the female body and specifically the female menstrual cycle didn’t progress much further.
 If anything the societal view of women’s periods has regressed since then, with millions of women around the world still being ostracised and isolated.
 Women are often told that periods should be a source of embarrassment and discomfort, despite the fact they are a natural part of a woman’s cycle.